Insights from Google’s John Mueller: Key Lessons for SEOs

 inSEO

-John Mueller has also confirmed that Google doesn’t have any issues with pages that have multiple H1 tags.
+John Mueller also confirmed that Google doesn’t have any issues with pages that have multiple H1 tags.

 “Our systems don’t have a problem when it comes to multiple h1 headings on a page.
 That’s a fairly common pattern on the web.
 We use headings to better understand the context of different parts of a page.
 Our systems aren’t too picky and we’ll try to work with the HTML as we find it, be it one H1 heading, multiple H1 headings or just styled pieces of text without semantic HTML at all.”